Build a birdhouse, it’s easy

 When and where to put up the birdhouse

-This page lists bird species, their natural habitat, and optimal placement of their houses.
-If you store the birdhouse over the winter, the best time of year to put it back into action is in late winter, so it’s ready for occupancy in early spring.
+This page lists bird species, their natural habitat, and the optimal placement of their houses.
+If you store the birdhouse over the winter, the best time to put it back into action is in late winter, so it’s ready for occupancy in early spring.
 Place it where it’ll be partially shaded, at least most of the day, with the opening facing away from prevailing winds.
+If House Sparrows or Starlings take over, you’ll only eliminate them by removing every nest they try to build until they finally give up.

-Add safeguards
+Optimal safeguards

 • A birdhouse mounted on a tree often comes with unavoidable risks.
-A metal baffle can be fitted around small diameter trees.
+A metal baffle can be fitted around small-diameter trees.

 Good luck with your project!
 A well-built and well-placed birdhouse will deliver years of pleasure to you while providing a sorely needed nesting place for birds.
-Thousands upon thousands of acres of bird habitat is destroyed each year by human development.
+Thousands upon thousands of acres of bird habitat are destroyed each year by human development.

-Cornell University Bird Guide
+Additional source of information about birds: Cornell University Bird Guide

 Share.